Kehlani

-In 2014, Kehlani released their first commercial mixtape, Cloud 19.
-The mixtape was listed as one of the Complexs "50 Best Albums of 2014."
-Their second commercial mixtape, You Should Be Here (2015), debuted at number 5 on the R&B/Hip-Hop chart.
-In 2016, they were nominated for the Grammy Award for Best Urban Contemporary Album for You Should Be Here.
-Kehlani released their debut studio album, SweetSexySavage, in 2017.
-They released their second studio album It Was Good Until It Wasn't in 2020.
-They released their third studio album Blue Water Road on April 29, 2022.
+Kehlani's debut mixtape, Cloud 19 (2014), was listed as one of Complex's "50 Best Albums of 2014."
+Its follow-up, You Should Be Here (2015) entered the Billboard 200, received gold certification by the Recording Industry Association of America (RIAA), and was nominated for Best Urban Contemporary Album at the 58th Annual Grammy Awards.
+Kehlani signed with Atlantic Records to release their debut studio album, SweetSexySavage (2017), which peaked at number three on the Billboard 200, while their second, It Was Good Until It Wasn't (2020) peaked at number two.
+Their third album, Blue Water Road (2022) peaked at number 13 on the chart and was met with critical acclaim, while their fourth, Crash (2024), peaked at number 25.
+Her 2025 song "Folded" became her first song to enter the top 10 of the Billboard Hot 100 and earned two Grammy nominations.

 Early life

 Kehlani Ashley Parrish was born on April 24, 1995, in Oakland, California.
 They were adopted and raised by their aunt when their mother, who had a drug addiction, served time in jail.
 Kehlani's father, who also had a drug addiction, died when they were a toddler.
 During their teenage years, they attended the Oakland School for the Arts, where they initially practiced dance, particularly ballet and modern dance.

 Early in their life, Kehlani aspired to train as a dancer at the Juilliard School, but they had a knee injury in junior high, which led them to turn their attention towards singing.
 While living with their aunt, Kehlani was exposed almost exclusively to R&B and neo soul artists, such as Lauryn Hill, Erykah Badu and Jill Scott, whom today they describe as some of their early musical influences.
-When they were 14, Kehlani was recruited to join a local pop cover band, Poplyfe.
+When they were 14, Kehlani was recruited to join a local pop cover band, PopLyfe.